ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-bundling-amis.md

 ---
 layout: post
-title: "Bundling AMIs"
+title: "AWS Project - Bundling AMIs"
 description: ""
-category:
+category: posts
-tags: [aws]
+tags: [aws, how-to]
 ---
 {% include JB/setup %}

 ## What is "Bundling an AMI"
 An AMI is a computer image configured for a specific purpose.
 Using an AMI you can easily create a new EC2 instance.

- - AMI:EC2 Instances::blueprint:Building
+ - AMI:EC2 Instances::blueprint:Sky Scraper

 ## Why Would You Bundle an AMI?